KyleBae1017/kylebae1017.github.io/_pages/about.md

 Updates
 ------
 **\[2024/01/11\]** I start this blog!
-I am going to write some blog posts about what I learned from various materials about computer science, machine learning, deep learning and mathematics.
+I am going to write some posts about what I learned from various materials about computer science, machine learning, deep learning and mathematics.

 For more info & questions
 ------